Reven8e/multitool/README.md

-# multitool v0.7
+# Multitool v0.8
-Simple Ethical Hacking multitool
+Simple Ethical Hacking multitool.

 ## What can we do with it?
 - Scan ports.